 Of important note, Marblehead is also a town of artists.
 Marblehead has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Marblehead’s character.

-Telecommuters are a relatively large percentage of the workforce: 27.49% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 29.94% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Marblehead is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Marblehead is a great place for families with children to consider.
+First of all, many other families with children live here, making Marblehead a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Marblehead has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Marblehead’s overall crime rate is lower than average for the country.

 Marblehead is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The people who call Marblehead home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Marblehead residents report their race to be White, followed by Black or African-American.
+The greatest number of Marblehead residents report their race to be White, followed by Asian.
 Important ancestries of people in Marblehead include Irish, English, Italian, German, and Polish.

 The most common language spoken in Marblehead is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Russian and Spanish.